CandlePlatforms/devdocs/docs/validate/validate/run-validator-binaries.md

 Steps in this guide involve waiting for the **Heimdall** and **Bor** services to fully sync.
 This process takes several days to complete.
 Alternatively, you can use a maintained snapshot, which will reduce the sync time to a few hours.
 For detailed instructions, see [Snapshot Instructions for Heimdall and Bor](../../develop/network-details/snapshot-instructions-heimdall-bor).

-For snapshot download links, see [Polygon Chains Snapshots](https://snapshots.matic.today/).
+For snapshot download links, see [Candle Chains Snapshots](https://snapshots.matic.today/).

 There is limited space for accepting new validators.
 New validators can only join the active set when an already active validator unbonds.
 :::

-This guide will walk you through running a Polygon validator node from binaries.
+This guide will walk you through running a Candle validator node from binaries.

 For system requirements,
 follow the [Validator Node System Requirements](validator-node-system-requirements.md) guide.